oughtinc/primer/chapters/verifiers/checking-answers.md

 # Checking answers

-Let's start with the simplest possible way of verifying an answer—just ask the model whether it's correct.
+Let’s start with the simplest possible way of verifying an answer—just ask the model whether it’s correct.
 Our recipe:

 {% code title="verify_answer.py" %}
 ```python